-Article 52 Notice of avoidance Article 53 Notice of avoidance Avoidance is effected by notice to the other party. • 2.
-A notice of avoidance is effective only if it is given within: 2.
+Article 52 Article 53 Notice of avoidance Notice of avoidance 1.
+Avoidance is effected by notice to the other party.
+1. Avoidance is effected by notice to the other party.
+2. A notice of avoidance is effective only if it is given within: 2.
 A notice of avoidance is effective only if it is given within: (a) six months in case of mistake; and (a) six months in case of mistake; and (b) one year in case of fraud, threats and unfair exploitation; (b) one year in case of fraud, threats and unfair exploitation; after the avoiding party becomes aware of the relevant circumstances or becomes capable of acting freely. after the avoiding party becomes aware of the relevant circumstances or becomes capable of acting freely.
-Article 53 Confirmation Article 54 Confirmation Where the party who has the right to avoid a contract under this Chapter confirms it, expressly or impliedly, after becoming aware of the relevant circumstances, or becoming capable of acting freely, that party may no longer avoid the contract.
+Article 53 Confirmation Article 54 Confirmation cont impl circu ere the party who has the right to avoid a ract under this Chapter confirms it, expressly or iedly, after becoming aware of the relevant imstances, or becoming capable of acting freely, party may no longer avoid the contract.
 Where the party who has the right to avoid a contract under this Chapter confirms it, expressly or impliedly, after becoming aware of the relevant circumstances, or becoming capable of acting freely, that party may no longer avoid the contract.
 Article 54 Effects of avoidance Article 55 Effects of avoidance 1.
 A contract which may be avoided is valid until avoided but, once avoided, is retrospectively invalid from the beginning.
-1. A contract which may be avoided is valid until avoided but, once avoided, is retrospectively invalid from the beginning.
+A contract which may be avoided is valid until avoided but, once avoided, is retrospectively invalid from the beginning.